What do I need to know?

 The search form below is a great place to start when searching for a person who may have departed from Victoria by boat.

-Indexers transcribed the names and ages recorded on lists of passengers aboard ships which departed from Victorian ports and were heading overseas, between 1852 and 1923 (for passengers post 1923, try searching records of the National Archives of Australia).
-The lists, which were submitted to Victorian customs officials on departure, are often sometimes called “outwards passenger lists”.
+Indexers transcribed the names and ages recorded on lists of passengers aboard ships which departed from Victorian ports and were heading interstate or overseas, between 1852 and 1923 (for passengers post 1923, try searching records of the National Archives of Australia).
+The lists, which were submitted to Victorian customs officials on departure, are formally known as “Outward Passengers to Interstate, U.K. and Foreign Ports” but usually called simply “outwards passenger lists”.

 How do I search?